-Clicking on the service type on each farm will allow you to change the timeout value of layer 7 testing for each different service.
+Clicking on the service type (under the service column) for the farm will allow you to change the timeout value of layer 7 testing for each different service.
 Please note this change is global and will affect all the farms using the same type of service.
-For example, the default timeout for checking HTTP protocol alive or not is 5 seconds.
+For example, the default timeout to check the HTTP protocol is 5 seconds.
 If the web server does not respond to the WebMux[TM] protocol chat within 5 seconds, the WebMux[TM] will declare that server is dead and switch that server out from service and notify the operator through email or pager.
-However, if your web server is not really dead but for some reason not responding to the checking request, the WebMux[TM] will false alarm.
+(Note: WebMux will declare a server dead only if it fails the health check 3 consecutive times).
+If your web server is not really dead but for some reason is not responding to the checking request within the given timeout, the WebMux[TM] will false alarm.
 To avoid this, the user can change the timeout value to a larger value.
-Many times, servers can not resolve the IP address for the back end of the WebMux[TM] IP address and could cause the server LAN IP address and server LAN gateway address to the name resolution table will help resolve this problem.
+Many times, servers cannot resolve the IP address of WebMux[TM] server LAN interface and could cause the server to not respond to the WebMux's protocol checking.
+Adding the WebMux[TM] server LAN IP address and server LAN gateway address to the name resolution table will help resolve this problem.
 Please read the Q&A section for more information.